Magic Kingdom Lightning Lane Ride Ranks

 The Best of Genie+ at Magic Kingdom

-T1.
-Peter Pan’s Flight – Not a huge shock for those who booked FastPass+ reservations in the past!
+2. Peter Pan’s Flight – Not a huge shock for those who booked FastPass+ reservations in the past!
 Peter Pan’s Flight is far and away the most popular of Magic Kingdom’s iconic Fantasyland dark rides, with wait times regularly exceeding 90 minutes.
-Its Lightning Lane reservations usually last until midday or later, but it’s still a savvy second (or even first) pick.
+Its Lightning Lane reservations go fast early on, but there’s usually availability into the evening.
+Nevertheless, it’s a smart first pick.
+That’s especially true if you have small children who may not make it past 7 pm.
+(Or for anyone who wants to watch the fireworks.)

-3. Meet Ariel at Her Grotto – The first of two recently-returning attractions, the Little Mermaid meet & greet has had extremely limited Lightning Lane availability on some dates in 2023.
-If going solely by how quickly reservations book up, this would be the #1 Genie+ Lightning Lane at Magic Kingdom, easily.
-However, the average wait time for the Princess Ariel meet & greet doesn’t even begin to justify giving it the top slot, and barely justifies ranking it #3.
+4. Meet Ariel at Her Grotto – The Little Mermaid meet & greet has extremely limited Lightning Lane availability.
+If going solely by how quickly reservations book up, this would be the #1 Genie+ Lightning Lane at Magic Kingdom on many dates.
+However, the average wait time for the Princess Ariel meet & greet doesn’t even begin to justify giving it the top slot.

-4. Space Mountain – The first of two consecutive Magic Kingdom Mountain Range rides, it should be unsurprising to see Space Mountain crack the top 5.
-If thrill rides are important to you, a strong case can be made for also moving this above the Ariel’s Grotto meet & greet.
-Once TRON Lightcycle Run opens, Space Mountain will likely be in even higher demand, as its next-door neighbor will draw crowds to this side of the park.
+5. Space Mountain – The first of two consecutive Magic Kingdom Mountain Range rides, it should be unsurprising to see Space Mountain crack the top 5.
+Space Mountain has seen even higher demand in the last year-plus, as its next-door neighbor–TRON Lightcycle Run–draws crowds to this side of the park.

-6. Meet Cinderella and a Visiting Princess at Princess Fairytale Hall – Both of the next two princess meet & greets at Princess Fairytale Hall in Fantasyland rank higher for Halloween and Christmas due to staffing shortages.
+8. Meet Cinderella and a Visiting Princess at Princess Fairytale Hall – Both of the next two princess meet & greets at Princess Fairytale Hall in Fantasyland rank higher during Party Season due to staffing shortages.
 We won’t go too deep into how the sausage is made, so to speak, but more characters during the hard ticket parties means fewer for other shifts.
 Consequently, there are longer lines during normal hours.

-9. Meet Mickey & Minnie at Town Square Theater – Late last year, this climbed to #1 on our rankings.
+11. Meet Mickey & Minnie at Town Square Theater – Late last year, this climbed to #1 on our rankings.
 That was due to party season, which pulled meet & greet “resources” away from the Mickey Mouse meet & greet.
-With party season over, this Lightning Lane ranking has plummeted.
-If you see it highly recommended elsewhere, that’s because it was a top pick from last August through December.
-As of March 2023, Magic Kingdom’s Mickey & Minnie Mouse meet & greet is only moderate priority.
+During Party Season, this Lightning Lane spikes in popularity.
+All other times, it has only moderate popularity/priority.

 12. Pirates of the Caribbean – Similar story to Haunted Mansion with Pirates of the Caribbean.
-Standby waits have been long, so you’re potentially bypassing a lengthy line when using the Lightning Lane for PotC.
+Standby waits have been long due to regular downtime, so you’re potentially bypassing a lengthy line when using the Lightning Lane for PotC.
 On the plus side, it seldom runs out of reservation availability in Genie+, except during the busier seasons.

-13. Buzz Lightyear’s Space Ranger Spin – Lines can fluctuate dramatically for Buzz Lightyear’s Space Ranger Spin, with waits some days exceeding 60 minutes and it being a near walk-on other days.
+14. Buzz Lightyear’s Space Ranger Spin – Lines can fluctuate dramatically for Buzz Lightyear’s Space Ranger Spin, with waits some days exceeding 60 minutes and it being a near walk-on other days.
 If you’re visiting when it’s busier, scoring a Lightning Lane reservation here will be important–especially since the overflow queue is outdoors and offers minimal shade.
-Most days thus far, Genie+ has had instant return times.
-We’ll revisit and re-rank Space Ranger Spin if that changes.
+Fortunately, Genie+ often has almost instant return times and it almost always has Lightning Lane availability right up until park closing.

 The Rest of Genie+ at Magic Kingdom